-Changing your workplace is a challenge due to long standing cultural expectations placed upon you as a junior doctor to work hard and not rock the boat.
+Changing your workplace is a challenge due to long-standing cultural expectations placed upon you as a junior doctor to work hard and not rock the boat.
 Hospitals are understaffed and this results in long hours to provide adequate patient care.
-You can however, start by learning to delegate and set some personal boundaries.
+You can, however, start by learning to delegate and set some personal boundaries.
 Saying no for me was a learnt skill.
 Have the courage to speak to your department about your struggles.

 With the implementation of better workplace health and safety strategies such as limitations to the hours worked, an increase in staffing, and more junior doctor support programs, my hope is that the hospital work environment will slowly improve.
 Continuing to speak out to create an increase in public awareness is one avenue to encourage change.

-The other factor that I believe is crucial for long-term burnout resilience and recovery is living life according your core values.
+The other factor that I believe is crucial for long-term burnout resilience and recovery is living life according to your core values.
 This involves figuring out what these are and then making sure your workplace and career decisions are in alignment with your priorities.